Saturday Night Live season 16: Cast

 Extensive changes occurred before the start of the season.
 Nora Dunn and Jon Lovitz were both dropped from the show.
-Following her boycott of the episode hosted by Andrew Dice Clay the previous season, Dunn was not in good standing with Lorne Michaels.
-Dunn's initial five-year contract expired at the end of the previous season, but Michaels chose not to extend it due to the boycott controversy.
+Following her boycott of the episode hosted by Andrew Dice Clay the previous season, Dunn left the cast.

 Before the season began, Lovitz requested time off so he could film Mom and Dad Save the World, which would cause him to miss the first several episodes of the season.
 Michaels refused, because he did not view this to be fair to the other cast members.
 Lovitz subsequently quit.
-However, he made several cameo appearances throughout the 16th season.
+However, he would make several cameo appearances throughout this season.

 With Dunn and Lovitz gone, Michaels was put in an unusual situation.
 Most of the cast had been on the show for five seasons.
 He did not want to be put in the spot of having to replace the entire cast all at once (and to avoid repeating Jean Doumanian's mistake—and his previous mistake in the case of the season 11 cast—of hiring a cast of new, inexperienced cast members with little to no comedic chemistry).
 Instead, he promoted writers Rob Schneider and David Spade to the cast and hired Chris Farley, Chris Rock and Julia Sweeney.
-He later hired Tim Meadows and Adam Sandler to the cast mid-season.
+He later hired Tim Meadows and Adam Sandler to the cast midseason.

 Starting with this season, the cast was divided into three groups.
 A middle group was created, and this new category would be introduced with the word "with," following the introduction of the repertory players.
-The first cast members added to the new group were Farley and Rock, with Meadows and Sweeney added mid-season.
+The first cast members added to the new group were Farley and Rock, with Meadows and Sweeney added midseason.

 This season would also be the final season for Dennis Miller, Jan Hooks and A. Whitney Brown.
-Hooks left on her own terms at the end of the season, and Brown left the show mid-season to move on to other acting opportunities.
+Hooks left at the end of the season to join the show Designing Women, and Brown left the show midseason to move on to other acting opportunities.
 Miller, who also departed at the end of the season, was at the time the longest running anchor of Weekend Update, having done the job for six full seasons, until Seth Meyers broke the record in season 38.
 However, Miller still holds the record as the longest solo anchor of Weekend Update as Meyers was paired with Amy Poehler in his first three seasons on Weekend Update and Cecily Strong in his final season on the show.